nxck2005/nxck2005/README.md

 Junior year student.
-Passionate about low level design, and machine learning.
+Passionate about low level design, ML, and algorithmic thinking.

 ## self.about